OpenHistoricalMap/OpenHistoricalMap/README.md

 OpenHistoricalMap
 =================

-Open repository for general OpenHistoricalMap.org issues
+Please use https://github.com/OpenHistoricalMap/issues/issues/ for all OHM issues

-see http://wiki.openstreetmap.org/wiki/Open_Historical_Map for more information